 Skip to content

-React Query & Devtools
+React Query & Building Blocks

 Import from @nice-code/action/react-query (peer dep: @tanstack/react-query).